rglss/oauthlink/README.md

 TBC

+## Credits
+OAuthLink is essentially a Joomla wrapper around the fantastic [oauth2-azure](https://github.com/TheNetworg/oauth2-azure) library, big kudos to it's contributors for making this plugin a breeze to write.

+Additional credit to the [joomla-onelogin](https://github.com/onelogin/joomla-saml) plugin, from which this takes inspiration.

 ## Contributing

 We welcome contributions and bug reports!
 Please see our [Contribution Guidelines](CONTRIBUTING.md) for details on how to contribute to OAuthLink.